aiven/aiven-docs/docs/products/mysql/howto/connect-from-mysql-workbench.md

 ## Create an additional database

-To create more databases, go to the service\'s page in [Aiven Console](https://console.aiven.io/) and select **Databases** from the sidebar.
+To create more databases, go to the service's page in [Aiven Console](https://console.aiven.io/) and select **Databases** from the sidebar.
 In the **Databases** view, select **Create database**, enter a name for your database in the **Create a new database** window, and